 There were quite a few disturbing factors discovered during this investigation – and the errors and omissions found led to Rivers death.
 Sadly, most of these were preventable.

 If you or a loved one was injured due to a preventable medical error or a physician’s lack of care, you could be entitled to compensation for your injuries.
 You will need your case assessed by a Connecticut medical malpractice attorney first.
 Contact Berkowitz and Hanna LLC today to schedule your no-obligation consultation.
-Call us at 866-479-7909 or contact us online to get started.
+Contact us online to get started.